yusufyilmaz00/Integral-Project-ISEP/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

+* The application must be developed in Java language using the IntelliJ IDE or NetBeans.
+* The application's graphical interface is to be developed in JavaFX 11.
 * The implementation must follow a TDD (Test-Driven Development) approach, including, unit tests for all methods except for ones that implement Input/Output operations.
 * The unit tests should be implemented using the JUnit 5 framework; the JaCoCo plugin should be used to generate the coverage report.
 * Recognized coding standards (e.g. Camel case) must be adopted.